 Gifted funds are received from the State of Alabama which are used for instructional materials and supplies for gifted specialists to serve gifted students.
-Funding is also utilized for professional development for gifted specialists and classroom teachers to assist in identifying gifted students and for testing/ screening materials to use with all second grade students during Second grade Child Find process.
+Funding is also utilized for professional development for gifted specialists and classroom teachers to assist in identifying gifted students and for testing/ screening materials to use with all second grade students during the Second grade Child Find process.
 This process also assists in identifying underrepresented students for the gifted program.
+Once identified and with parent consent, a Gifted Education Plan (GEP) is developed for the students.
+Students in grade 3-6 are pulled out on the predetermined number of days and minutes per week.
+Secondary students are served through advanced courses, AP courses and dual enrollment.